Generation of high-OAM ultraviolet twisted light for RF-photoinjector applications: Introduction

 However, producing stable high-charge OAM beams in the deep UV remains technically challenging.
 Spatial light modulators and digital micromirror devices, widely used at visible wavelengths, suffer from strong absorption, laser-induced damage, and low diffraction efficiency in the UV range.
-Binary spiral zone plates (SZPs) operate in this spectral range but are intrinsically limited to about 40\% conversion efficiency~\cite{Dyatlov26}.
-Classical fork gratings~\cite{Solomonov24} can offer higher efficiency, yet they restrict the accessible OAM values to integer multiples of the diffraction order and often require tight focusing.
-Spiral phase plates (SPPs), while conceptually ideal for generating arbitrary OAM values~\cite{Khonina20}, demand nanometer-scale surface accuracy over millimeter-sized apertures~\cite{Oemrawsingh04} and must withstand significant UV fluence.
-Binary axicons, widely used to generate Bessel-like twisted light (vortex)~\cite{Osintseva22, Knyazev23, Bazdyrev25}, provide robustness and tunability but introduce characteristic ring fragmentation due to their discretized phase profiles.
+Therefore, robust diffractive optical elements are highly demanded for high-power applications, such as driving an RF photoinjector.
+While the generation of extremely high-order OAM beams is routinely demonstrated at visible and infrared wavelengths, our work directly addresses the specific material limitations of the deep UV band, demonstrating a reliable, damage-resistant approach.
+Binary spiral zone plates (SZPs) operate in this spectral range but are intrinsically limited to a conversion efficiency of about 40\%~\cite{Dyatlov26}.
+Fork gratings provide efficient generation of OAM modes with flexible control via diffraction order but restrict accessible values to discrete multiples and typically require tight focusing~\cite{Solomonov24}.
+Spiral phase plates (SPPs), while conceptually ideal for generating arbitrary OAM values~\cite{Khonina20}, demand nanometer-scale surface accuracy over millimeter-sized apertures~\cite{Oemrawsingh04} and must withstand significant UV fluences.
+Binary axicons, widely used to generate Bessel-like vortex beams~\cite{Osintseva22, Knyazev23, Bazdyrev25}, are robust and tunable but introduce characteristic ring fragmentation due to their discretized phase profiles.
 As a consequence, none of these approaches alone provides a universal, high-fidelity, UV-compatible solution for high-order OAM generation.
+Instead, the existing methods involve trade-offs between efficiency, mode purity, achievable OAM values, and robustness under UV irradiation, and no single approach is optimal under realistic photoinjector conditions.